Tag: medical education

 Contributing Writer

-Florence is a fourth-year medical student at Rocky Vista University College of Osteopathic Medicine in Parker, Colorado class of 2023.
-In 2018, she graduated from University of Denver with a Bachelor of Science in biology with minors in chemistry and medical physics.
-She enjoys practicing Muay Thai, playing board games with friends, painting and taking her dog out for hikes in her free time.
+Elana Galassi is a fourth-year medical student at Touro College of Osteopathic Medicine Harlem in New York City, class of 2024.
+In 2018, she graduated from Hofstra University with a Bachelor of Science in athletic training.
+She enjoys reading, writing, cooking, and working out in her free time.
+After graduating, Elana would like to pursue a career in Primary Care Sports Medicine.

 The Practice of My Art (2022)